Strategic Investment Fund

 Additional information

 The term of the grant is between one to two years, depending on the proposed project start and end dates.
-Projects must be planned in such a way that all activities are completed within two years of the project start date.
+Projects must be planned so that all activities are completed within two years of the project start date.
 Projects that involve specific engagement or activities that involve Indigenous communities, partners and/or learners will be considered for three-year terms.

 The Project Lead is responsible for managing all aspects of the project, including financial oversight.
-They will provide annual status reports and a final report to the Dean.
-A template for the reports will be provided.
-If the SIF Project Lead fails to submit the status report(s) and/or the final report on time, the Dean, on the recommendation of the chair of the adjudication panel, may decide to withdraw funding from the project and/or deem the Project Lead ineligible to apply for future SIF rounds.
-If a SIF project is not proceeding as planned, if the SIF Project Lead is not meeting their responsibilities, or if other issues arise, the panel’s chair may recommend to the Dean that funding be withdrawn from the project.
+They will provide annual progress reports and a final report to the Dean.
+A standardized form for the reports will be provided.
+If the SIF Project Lead fails to submit the progress report(s) and/or the final report on time, the Dean, on the recommendation of the SIF Chair, may decide to withdraw funding from the project and/or deem the Project Lead ineligible to apply for future SIF competitions.
+SIF Project Leads are strongly encouraged to contact the SIF Chair if a project is not proceeding as planned, if the SIF Project Lead is not meeting their responsibilities, or if the project is encountering significant challenges.

 Past rounds

-See summaries of projects funded through previous rounds.
+See summaries of projects funded through previous rounds here.
 Note that some projects may have been funded under different program terms.

 Building the Future: 2021–2026 is the refreshed strategic plan for UBC’s Faculty of Medicine.